LBNL-UCB-STI/SynthFirm/README.md

     Local machine-specific configs can live outside the repository, or under `configs/` with `local` in the file name so they are ignored by Git.

-### Consist teaching slice
+### Consist provenance tracking

-Consist is the provenance layer used here to record which inputs and configs produced which outputs.
-In the first teaching slice, it tracks Step 1 firm generation, Step 2 producer generation, and Step 3 consumer generation so you can inspect lineage, output artifacts, output sets, and file schemas when debugging or learning the run flow.
+This integration is the first Consist wiring for SynthFirm.
+Consist records the inputs, config, and outputs for selected model steps so a run can be inspected afterward without reconstructing the file flow by hand.
+The current integration tracks Step 1 firm generation, Step 2 producer generation, and Step 3 consumer generation.
+Later enabled model steps still run normally, but they are not yet recorded as individual Consist steps.

-The parsed SynthFirm config is stored as Consist run config, not as a normal input artifact.
+The intent is to establish a small, concrete template for the rest of the pipeline.
+The tracked steps show how to declare real file inputs, attach important output artifacts, group multi-file outputs with `OutputSet`, and add schema metadata where it is useful.
+The parsed SynthFirm config is stored as Consist run config rather than as a normal input artifact.

-Each script execution also creates a Consist scenario header tagged `full-execution`.
-Steps 1-3 are recorded as child runs under that scenario;
+Each script execution creates a Consist scenario header tagged `full-execution`, with Steps 1-3 recorded as child runs under that scenario.
-later enabled model steps still run inside the scenario block but are not yet tracked as individual Consist steps.

 By default, Consist writes state under the data root named by `ENVIRONMENT.file_path`, not under an individual scenario output directory.
-That gives local serial runs one centralized provenance database:
+This keeps local serial runs in one provenance database:

 ```text
 <data_root>/database/runs
 <data_root>/database/provenance.duckdb
 ```

 The run log prints a pasteable `consist shell --trust-db --db-path ...` command for the active database.
-Advanced users can override these locations with `SYNTHFIRM_CONSIST_RUN_DIR` and `SYNTHFIRM_CONSIST_DB_PATH`.
+These default paths can be overridden with `SYNTHFIRM_CONSIST_RUN_DIR` and `SYNTHFIRM_CONSIST_DB_PATH`.

 Recorded artifact paths use Consist mounts.
 Files under `ENVIRONMENT.file_path` are recorded as `data://...`, and files under the SynthFirm checkout are